 Agenda Worthy Morning Routine

-That said, I found a morning routine that works for me most days.
-Other days I get up late and run around my house like a freak… swearing like a sailor and barely making it out of the house on time.
+However, I respect the notion of a routine, and found one that works for me most days.
+Other days, I get up late and run around like a lunatic… swearing like a sailor and barely making it out of the house on time.

 But I’m going to pretend that my routine is magical and I follow it every day. :) Give it a read, and maybe some of the things I do could work for you as well.
 Maybe not.
 Either way, here’s a peek at how my mornings go down.*

 4:22 My alarm goes off.
 Yes, 4:22, and yes, I do get enough sleep (bed at 9:15/9:30).
 I do this because my work day starts at @7:00 and I like to work out in the morning.
 So, at 4:22, I hit the snooze button once.
 Then, I get up at 4:28.
 (Ask my husband or my roommate from college about me liking the snooze feature.)

 4:32 Morning Spark.
 This is the magic vitamin water I drink before work outs, or anytime I need a good kick.
 It is delightful and comes in a variety of flavors.
 (I like pink lemonade and grape.)